 Carports have less functionality than regular garages since they do not have walls.
-This makes them less ideal for storage of water sensitive equipment.
+This makes them less ideal for the storage of water-sensitive equipment.
 Some homeowners build a carport attached to their garage to store their cars under, while using the garage for storage or as a workplace.

 Portable Garages and Carports

 Like standard carports, portable garages offer a roof with open walls.
 Homeowners can put them wherever they like, and often place them on driveways.
 You can bring them wherever you like for on the go protection from the elements wherever you store your car.

 Instead of a standard garage, you can build a barn instead.
 You can build a barn wherever you have space and have the most versatility when it comes to dimensions.
 Barns usually lack insulation, making them less ideal for year round workspaces and best simply for storage purchases.